privacysandbox/protected-auction-services-docs/debugging_protected_audience_api_services.md

 - **Number of requests initiated by this server that resulted in an error, partitioned by destination:** Similar to the above, but partitioned by the request destination.

+## Debugging data
+Bidding and Auction servers can be built in 2 [build_flavor](https://github.com/privacysandbox/bidding-auction-servers/blob/e40a4fccdce168379189ab7b6b87b55b1e3f736d/BUILD#L163), `prod` and `non_prod`, only `prod` image can pass attestation and decrypt production request, but `non_prod` have more debugging methods with requests with fake encryption.

+1. Verbose logs

+    This is the verbose logs from the B&A code.
+    - Export channel
+      - In `prod`, they are only exported through Open Telemetry log, which can be viewed in cloud log explorer.
+      - In `non_prod`, they are also printed in stderr.

+    - Log types
+      - System logs:
+        These logs are not related to user device request, they are always exported in both `prod` and `non_prod`.
+      - Request logs:
+        These logs are the result of server processing encrypted request.
+With `prod`, they are only exported for [AdTech consented debugging](#adtech-consented-debugging).
+With `non_prod`, they are always exported.

+    Each server has `PS_VERBOSITY` flag, which sets the verbosity level.
+High `PS_VERBOSITY` can slow down the `non_prod` server, because there can be large volume of request logs at high QPS, `PS_VERBOSITY` should be `<=3` in this case.

+2. Event message

+    This is a [structured proto message](https://github.com/privacysandbox/bidding-auction-servers/blob/e40a4fccdce168379189ab7b6b87b55b1e3f736d/api/bidding_auction_servers.proto#L1582) to include the API proto object.
+    It is written to cloud storage through Open Telemetry log collector([example config](https://github.com/privacysandbox/bidding-auction-servers/blob/main/production/deploy/gcp/terraform/services/autoscaling/collector_startup.tftpl)) for [AdTech consented debugging](#adtech-consented-debugging).

+3. Adtech UDF Log

+    This is the log from javascript `console.log`.
+They are only exported for [AdTech consented debugging](#adtech-consented-debugging), through both Request logs and Event message.

+4. Debug info in server response

+    This includes request logs and event message mentioned above.
+    It is available in `non_prod` only, when [debug_info bit](https://github.com/privacysandbox/data-plane-shared-libraries/blob/e852bce2b8a11a52154103dd25949556e8a4f09e/src/logger/logger.proto#L33) is turned on in server request, Debug Info will be included in [server response](https://github.com/privacysandbox/bidding-auction-servers/blob/e40a4fccdce168379189ab7b6b87b55b1e3f736d/api/bidding_auction_servers.proto#L748).

+    To use this feature, [secure_invoke](https://github.com/privacysandbox/bidding-auction-servers/tree/main/tools/secure_invoke)
+    can be used to send request with debug_info bit.

 [1]: https://developer.android.com/design-for-safety/ads/fledge
 [2]: https://developer.chrome.com/docs/privacy-sandbox/fledge/